 Classic basil pesto calls for pine nuts.
-However, we use walnuts instead of pine nuts because they are more affordable but don't sacrifice taste.
+However, we use walnuts instead of pine nuts because they are more affordable without sacrificing flavor.
 Walnuts are still rich and hearty and make the perfect addition to pesto.
 When combined with the basil, cheese, garlic, and olive oil, it creates a multi-dimensional flavor medley.

 Jump to: